51Degrees/specifications/stylistic-conventions.md

 # Stylistic Conventions

-This document contains some notes on stylistic conventions to be observed in the specification, and doesn't for part of the specification.
+This document contains some notes on stylistic conventions to be observed in the specification, and doesn't form part of the specification itself.

 ## Voice